trapexit/mergerfs/README.md

 **NOTE:** for mounting via **fstab** to work you must have **mount.fuse** installed.
 For Ubuntu/Debian it is included in the **fuse** package.

+### passthrough

+With Linux 6.9 and above there is a feature in FUSE called "passthrough" which can improve performance by allowing a union or overlay filesystem (like mergerfs) to pass the file descriptor of a file opened on an underlying filesystem to the kernel to work on directly rather than calls always having to go to the FUSE server (mergerfs).
+As of Linux 6.9 the functions that can be passthroughed are regular file read/write IO and mmap.
+Other functions may be added in the future.

+Passthrough requires `cache.files` to be enabled. `cache.files=off` (which enables FUSE direct-io feature) will override `passthrough` and read/write requests will still be sent to mergerfs.

+If `cache.files=off` and `direct-io-allow-mmap=true` (the default)
+then regular read/write IO will be handled by mergerfs but mmap will be passthroughed.

+NOTE: `moveonenospc` will not work when using `passthrough` as it removes mergerfs entirely from the read/write process.
+If an ENOSPC error occurs it will be returned to the caller app immediately.
+Since mergerfs won't be handling the IO it therefore won't be able to handle any error returned by said IO.

 ### inodecalc